Daniel-Uchay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 6.
 6-multiple_permissions - Script that adds execute permission to the owner and the group owner, and read permission to other users

+Script 7.
+7-everybody - Script that adds execution permission to the owner, the group owner and the other users, to the file hello